mermaidpurse/wrapsher/docs/wrapsher.md

 program by the `use feature external` statement.
 If this statement is present, then external commands are allowed.
 If not, then it is not allowed, and if a `use external` command is discovered that is not built-in, a fatal error is produced.
+The `use feature` statement is only valid in programs, not modules.

 ### Standard Library